 Since Facebook groups can take up a lot of time, it’s a good idea to start off joining one or two groups and then add more, if desired, when you get more comfortable posting comments and monitoring responses on the groups you already belong to.

 Building a solid personal brand is a good way to jumpstart your career after earning your degree.
-If you've been thinking about earning a degree online, Johnson & Wales University can help you succeed.
-To learn more about a degree in Digital Marketing and Social Media or one of many other degrees Johnson & Wales University’s College of Online Education offers, complete the Request Info form, call 855-JWU-1881, or email [email protected].
+If you’ve been thinking about earning a degree online, Johnson & Wales University can help you succeed.
+To learn more about a degree in Digital Marketing and Social Media or one of many other degrees Johnson & Wales University offers, complete the Request Info form, call 855-JWU-1881, or email [email protected].